A man with a brain implant challenged Neuralink's monkey to a Mind Pong match. Yes, you read that correctly.

 If you missed it (I consider it impossible), here is a recap.

-Copeland was paralyzed following a car accident, although he retains limited mobility in his shoulder and one hand.
+Copeland was paralyzed following a car accident, although he retains limited mobility in his shoulder and hand.
 Last year he received a brain implant (from another company: Neuralink has no solutions on the market yet).

-"As soon as I saw her I said, 'I wonder if I could beat that monkey' in Pong," Copeland told the magazine's magazine.
+"As soon as I saw her I said, 'I wonder if I could beat that monkey' in Pong," Copeland told the magazine.
 MIT.

 The system allows Copeland to play even complex video games, such as Sonic the Hedgehog.
 Now it's time to move on to Pong to cross brains with Neuralink's primate.